sathomas/acc-wizard/README.md

 An accordion-based wizard based on Bootstrap styles.

+(For a CoffeeScript version, as well as many other improvements, check out Andrew Feng's [fork](https://github.com/mingliangfeng/acc-wizard).)

 This wizard is implemented as a jQuery plugin.
 Include the appropriate CSS and javascript files in your HTML, and then activate the wizard by calling it, e.g.

     $(window).load(function() {